 Taking your old clothes to the charity shop.
 Cleaning behind the fridge.
 Filling in your tax return.

-The things you know you need to do.
-But you need to dig deep for the energy to start, because you know they’re not going to be pleasant.
+The things you know you need to do, but you put off, as you know they aren’t going to be fun.

 Amazon’s customer obsession